 You can search any horse in the competition results section or log on to your member profile where you can look up any of the horses registered to you.

-How do I upgrade an Associate horse?
+How do I upgrade a horse?

 You can do it via your member profile online, was shown in the video below: